apache/streampipes-website/docs/05_deploy-security.md

 ### Provider-specific settings

 For each configured provider, individual settings can be provided.
 The scheme for environment variables is `SP_OAUTH_{PROVIDER_ID}.*`.
-FOr instance, if you want to define two providers Azure and GitHub, you can add an individual block `SP_OAUTH_PROVIDER_AZURE.*` and `SP_OAUTH_PROVIDER_GITHUB` to provide the individual authentication settings for each provider.
+For instance, if you want to define two providers Azure and GitHub, you can add an individual block `SP_OAUTH_PROVIDER_AZURE.*` and `SP_OAUTH_PROVIDER_GITHUB` to provide the individual authentication settings for each provider.

 The following provider-specific settings are available: